-If the therapists you are considering cannot provide a timeframe, a specific program, or if they just want you to “come and talk” think before initiating therapy.
+If the therapists you are considering cannot provide a timeframe, a specific program, or if it’s just going to be a “come and talk” model…. then think before initiating that therapy.

 In other words: Check their websites and see what they have to offer.